AHathon/kern/README.md

 # kern

-A very WIP microkernel with only raspi hardware in mind.
+A WIP microkernel for raspberry pi 4.
 Name is TBD.